September stress and 5 quick wins to keep you sane

 1) Re-read my business plan

-Reading my business plan has reminded me of some of the new ideas I had for my own marketing and content creation and, also, what my goals were for this year…
+Reading my business plan has reminded me of some of the new ideas I had for my own marketing and content creation and, also, what my goals were for this year…with 3 months to go.

 2) Check my goals

 I have a list of objectives and goals both in my business plan and in the back of my notebook and I feel like September is a great time to check in with these.
-Once October hits we are into Q4 (yes that’s the last quarter of the 2019), so I need to make sure I am on track for achieving something (!) by the end of the year.
+Once October hits we are into Q4 (yes that’s the last quarter of this calendar year), so I need to make sure I am on track for achieving something (!) by the end of the year.
 It certainly helps me prioritise the hundreds of things I decided I was going to do sat outside in the sunshine in August!
 Reviewing my goals will also make me think, this week, about what is most important for my business and also my own sense of achievement.

 If you don’t have any goals, why not set some now?
 Just 3 or 4 things that you want to achieve by the end of the year.